Singalila National Park

+The entire Singalila ridge is covered with thick bamboo, oak and rhododendron forest.
 It was initially a wild life sanctuary and later made into a national park in 1992.
-The whole of Singalila range and the national park has long been part of the trekking route to Sandakphu
+The whole of Singalila range and the national park has long been part of the trekking route to Sandakphu and Phalut

 Singalila national park has two ranges.
-The southern range starts shortly after Manebhanjan
+The southern range starts shortly after the small township of Manebhanjan

-(altitude 9,600 ft).
-Shortly thereafter (about a km towards Gairibas), you will come to the large archway of the entrance.
+(altitude 9,600 ft), you will see the sign of the main entrance of Singalila National Park after about 1km.
+You will come to the large archway of the entrance.
 The trek and the gravel route passes through the gate and the park.

 Plantations in Singalila National Park

 As you trek or drive through the park, you will pass through forests areas full of oaks, ferns, silver firs, bamboo and flowering plants like rhododendrons, wide range of orchids, magnolias, primula and several other types of flowering plants.
 During March to April, rhododendrons (of around 20 different types) bloom in different colors all across the park.

 If you come during October-November, you will see large varieties of Orchids.
 There are over 600 varieties of orchids bloom in Singalia, the largest concentration in any single geographical area in the world.
 During this time, you will also see the ornamental primulas having formed carpets of flowers in the lower forest areas.